Facts for Steel Buildings

 Facts for Steel Buildings #2: Blast and Progressive Collapse

-Written by Kirk A. Marchand and Farid Alfawakhiri, this primer presents background and definitions for explosive loads and progressive collapse, general principles of blast loads and response prediction, recommendations for structures designed to resist blast and mitigate progressive collapse, recent guidelines and Federal and DoD requirements, some observations from historical events, and some information on ongoing research.
+Written by Kirk A. Marchand and Farid Alfawakhiri, this document presents background and definitions for explosive loads and progressive collapse, general principles of blast loads and response prediction, recommendations for structures designed to resist blast and mitigate progressive collapse, recent guidelines and Federal and DoD requirements, some observations from historical events, and some information on ongoing research.

 Facts for Steel Buildings #3: Earthquakes and Seismic Design

-Written by Ronald O. Hamburger, this document primer provides an overview of the causes of earthquakes, the earthquake effects that damage structures, the structural properties that are effective in minimizing damage, and the organization and intent of seismic design requirements for steel structures in the U.S. today.
+Written by Ronald O. Hamburger, this document provides an overview of the causes of earthquakes, the earthquake effects that damage structures, the structural properties that are effective in minimizing damage, and the organization and intent of seismic design requirements for steel structures in the U.S. today.